What is fatigue?

 In some cases, fatigue can indicate a serious or life-threatening condition, such as acute heart failure or gastrointestinal bleeding, which should be immediately evaluated in an emergency setting.
 Seek immediate medical care (call 911) if you, or someone you are with, have any of these life-threatening symptoms:

-Change in level of consciousness or alertness, such as passing out or unresponsiveness
+- Change in level of consciousness or alertness, such as passing out or unresponsiveness

-Dizziness or lightheadedness
+- Dizziness or lightheadedness

-High fever (higher than 101 degrees Fahrenheit)
+- High fever (higher than 101°F)

-Not producing any urine
+- Not producing any urine

 What causes fatigue?

-Fatigue can be caused by a wide variety of diseases, disorders or conditions, such as anemia, low blood pressure (hypotension), chronic fatigue syndrome, and Addison's disease.
-Although fatigue can be due to relatively mild and temporary conditions, such as jet lag, fatigue can also be caused by serious or life-threatening conditions, such as organ failure or cancer.
+A wide variety of diseases, disorders or conditions can cause fatigue.
+This includes anemia, low blood pressure (hypotension), chronic fatigue syndrome, and Addison's disease.
+Fatigue can be due to relatively mild and temporary conditions, such as jet lag.
+It can also be caused by serious or life-threatening conditions, such as organ failure or cancer.
 Fatigue that lasts for more than six months, does not go away with rest, and is not due to a known mental or physical illness is defined as chronic fatigue syndrome (CFS).
 The cause of CFS is not known at this time.

 Common causes of fatigue